Skip to content

 Every agent and MCP server you build in this tutorial is FIPS-compatible.
 If you're standing up a fresh cluster, consider enabling FIPS at install time — it can't be turned on later.
 See the Red Hat OpenShift FIPS documentation for instructions.

 The Red Hat OpenShift AI operator (3.2 or later) must be installed via the fast-3.x channel, and a DataScienceCluster provisioned with KServe enabled for model serving.
+On-cluster model serving also requires at least one GPU-enabled worker node.
 RHOAI 3.x requires OpenShift 4.20+.

 The tutorial uses RedHatAI/gpt-oss-20b served via vLLM.
 You need: